clojure-expectations/expectations/README.md

 ;; test if the regex is in a string
 (expect #"foo" "boofooar")

-;; does the form throw an expeted exception
+;; does the form throw an expected exception
 (expect ArithmeticException (/ 12 0))

 ;; expect a value in a collection (k/v for maps)